loiccattani/Nodes/readme.md

 ## R_5

 Added visible velocity vector to nodes.
-And got rid of mass and color randomization.
+Got rid of mass and color randomization.

 ## R_4